AndHillDev/ForgeModCreator/README.md

 The Forge Mod Creator is a tool which makes it easier to create a Minecraft mod.
 It can create an entire mod template.
 You can create workspaces for Minecraft 1.7.2 up to the latest version of Minecraft.
 You can build and test your mod within this software.
 You can download it from my webpage https://www.andhilldev.de/index.php?page=software&id=2.
 Click on the green button which says "Software herunterladen".

-If you speak english you can change the language by clicking on the gear icon from the toolbar. this will open the settings dialog.
+If you speak english you can change the language by clicking on the gear icon on the toolbar.
+This will open the settings dialog.
 Under the label which says "Sprache" change it to "Englisch" and click on "Übernehmen".
 After that the software is in english.